 Oh no, some of the letters have gone adrift!
-Fill in the missing letter for the sound you hear at the end of each word using the choices from the boat.
+Fill in the missing grapheme for the sound you hear at the end of each word using the choices from the boat.

-Sound /k/ and Letter <k>
+Phoneme /k/ and Grapheme <k>

-Description: "Today we will learn the /k/ sound.
+↓ Objective: "Today we will learn the /k/ phoneme.
 Who do you think this is?"
 Reveal the Kangaroos Reading the News card and the grapheme card <k>.

 Sound Pops: Hand out grapheme/pictophone flashcards learned so far.
-Say a sound and children holding that pictophone or letter card hold it up high above their head.
+Say a phoneme and children holding that pictophone or grapheme card hold it up high above their head.

-\$\Delta\$ Story: Introduce the phoneme with a story, emphasizing the sound when it appears.
+\$ Story: Introduce the phoneme with a story, emphasising the sound when it appears.

 "The Kangaroos Reading the News like to have very flat, crisp newspapers to read each morning.
-As they turn each page with their claws the paper makes a sharp /k/ /k/ sound as it creases."
+As they turn each page with their claws the paper makes a sharp /k/ /k/ k/ sound as it creases."

-\$\delta\$ Action: Mime turning the pages of a newspaper, making the /k/ /k/ noise of the paper.
+Action: Mime turning the pages of a newspaper, making the /k/ /k/ noise of the paper.

-‡ Formation: Show how the grapheme is written.
-Students finger write in the air or on a friend's back.

-Missing Letter: Put a word up on the board, with a missing letter somewhere in the word (not always the middle).
+- Formation: Show how the grapheme is written.
+Students finger write in the air or on a friend's back. - Missing Letter: Put a word up on the board, with a missing letter somewhere in the word (not always the middle).
 Draw a line to indicate where the letter is missing.
 Say the word.
 Can the children pick the right letter to complete the word? (kit, kid, Kim, Ken)

-1 Mini Whiteboard Work: Practice writing the grapheme.

-‡ Extension Activities: Sorting, Drawing.
+- ↓ Mini Whiteboard Work: Practise writing the grapheme. - ‡ Extension Activities: Sorting, Drawing.

 We use the Kangaroos for the graphemes <k>, <c> and <ck>.
-That is because these graphemes are all representing the /k/ sound.
-Remember as well that the pictophones represent sounds rather than letters, and this is kept consistent throughout the whole phonics program.
-You will find the pictophones becoming particularly helpful when we get to 1st Grade and start exploring letters that represent multiple different sounds!
+That is because these graphemes are all representing the /k/ phoneme.
+Remember as well that the pictophones represent phonemes rather than graphemes, and this is kept consistent throughout the whole phonics programme.
+You will find the pictophones becoming particularly helpful when we get to Phase 5 and start exploring graphemes that represent multiple different phonemes!
 The pictophones are a shorthand, a visual representation, of a sound.